GwynHN/BIO373_2019/CommandLineBootCamp.md

     $ wc -l file.txt
     $ wc -c file1.txt file2.txt

-### Pattern search with `grep`
+### Pattern grab with `grep`

-Searches for matches to a pattern of characters in each file and prints the entire line which contains the pattern.
+The `grep` command searches for matches to a pattern of characters in each file and prints the entire line that contains the pattern.
 This is case sensitive by default.

     grep [-civ] "pattern" file(s).txt